Brief

 - in April-May, Rain Lond and M. Kalve cross the Greenland icefield

-on skis from east to west without dogs or any external support in
+on skis from east to west without dogs or any external support in course of their Greenland expedition (32 days, ~570 km), thus repeating

 the achievement of the historic expedition led by